trevin-j/BeamMM/README.md

 # BeamMM - BeamNG Mod Manager

 BeamMM is a WIP mod manager for BeamNG.Drive written in Rust.
 This repo itself is the backend library crate and CLI implementation.
-A GUI implementation is planned for the future, but not yet started.
+A GUI implementation can be found [here](https://github.com/trevin-j/BeamMM.gui)!

 ## Features